-- 1. Complete the LDAP Authentication configuration as per "Configure LDAP Authentication" on page 147. - 2.
+- 1. Complete the LDAP Authentication configuration as per Configure LDAP Authentication. - 2.
 At the SSL section of the LDAP page select the required server protocol:

 Note: The default setting is LDAP only.

 Selecting 'LDAP over SSL uses the Idaps://server.